 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents.
-As of March 31, 2020, the Company maintained \$67.9 million in a bank deposit account, which is in excess of the \$250,000 insurance provided by the Federal Deposit Insurance Corporation in one federally insured financial institution.
+As of June 30, 2020, the Company maintained \$61.1 million in a sweep account, which maintains cash balances throughout various interest bearing bank accounts under the \$250,000 insurance limit provided by the Federal Deposit Insurance Corporation for one federally insured financial institution.
 The Company has not experienced any losses in such accounts.